franz-josef-kaiser/network-viz/README.md

 	$ npm run setup
 	$ npm run build

 This gives you a built application.

+## Server

 To start your local server, please run

 	$ npm start